 8. More National Parks

 Despite Texas being larger than California, Texas has only two national parks to California’s nine.
-California also has seven times the acreage and millions more annual visitors.
+California also has seven times the acreage and millions of more annual visitors.

 9. Double the college football championships

 Texas fans may only remember Vince Young’s game-winning run to clinch the 2005 BCS National Championship, but California football fans have a longer memory.
 Over the years, California schools have won 14 college football championships, while Texas schools have won only seven.